Aalborg Golf Klub: History

 In 2010, the club hosted the European Teams Girls Championships.

+Australian PGA Professional Vu Phan visited this course in 2024.

 Features

 Located on the highway south of Aalborg, the club has good training facilities.
 The Driving Range is large and has been well planned with a number of bays with simple spacers.
 The course is fairly flat and there are no blind spots, although the clearance hole is reported to be the real test at the course.
 The club house is a modern building with a restaurant.